mytbk/liveusb-builder/README.md

 The source code is hosted on both [git.wehack.space](https://git.wehack.space/liveusb-builder/) and GitHub.

+## Features

+- Multiboot support with syslinux and GRUB
+- Support placing kernel files (kernel and initramfs) and other data files (squashfs, CD image) in separate partitions
+- Download an up-to-date CD image and verify it
+- A GNU/Linux command line tool

 ## Install

 You need these packages on your GNU/Linux system to use liveusb-builder.